KPXJ

-KPXJ (channel 21) is a television station licensed to Minden, Louisiana, United States, serving the Shreveport area as an affiliate of The CW.
+KPXJ (channel 21) is a television station licensed to Minden, Louisiana, United States, serving the Shreveport area and the Ark-La-Tex region as an affiliate of The CW.
 The station is owned by locally based KTBS, LLC, alongside ABC affiliate KTBS-TV (channel 3).
 The two stations share studios on East Kings Highway on the eastern side of Shreveport; KPXJ's transmitter is located near St. Johns Baptist Church Road (southeast of Mooringsport and Caddo Lake) in rural northern Caddo Parish.